q-depot/Cinder-DMXusbPro/README.md

 ## What it does

-The Enttec device receives commands over serial and translates them into a stream of DMX commands for your lighting hardware.
+The Enttec hardware receives commands over serial and translates them into a stream of DMX commands for your lighting hardware.

+This library eases connecting to and sending commands to the Enttec hardware.

+Using the block requires three steps:

+1. Connect to a physical device by constructing a `dmx::EnttecDevice`.
+2. Start the virtual device’s data loop `device->startLoop()`.
+3. Pass buffers of data to your virtual device `device->bufferData(buffer)`.

+Have a look at the DMXBasicApp sample to see these commands in context.
+Note that it will run even if you aren’t able to connect to a device.

-This library simplifies connecting to and sending commands to the Enttec device.
-Regular DMX packet delivery is handled on a secondary thread, with a threadsafe `bufferData` method for providing complete information packets.
-Querying and setting the DMX hardware’s basic parameters is also supported.
+Serial message delivery is handled on a secondary thread, with the `bufferData` method providing a threadsafe interface to update the data sent to the DMX controller.
+Querying the DMX hardware’s basic parameters is also supported (though responses from the device occasionally stall).
+We can attempt to set the hardware’s parameters, but sending a message matching the device documentation doesn’t appear to work.
+We may try adjusting that message in the future.

-Have a look at the DMXBasicApp sample to get an idea for how to use the block.

 ## What is DMX